TerryV8/click-count/docs/terraform_dns.md

 - => Add those NameServers generated below ("ns-1671.awsdns-16.co.uk", "ns-79.awsdns-09.com","ns-1052.awsdns-03.org", "ns-587.awsdns-09.net")
 - => By Clicking on "Add or edit name servers".

-Thus, any of our domain name, and hosted zones will use those nameservers.
+Thus, any of our domain name and hosted zones will use those nameservers.